cositools/cosi-data-challenges/README.md

 1. Measure the polarization fraction and angle.

 ## Dark Matter
-⚠️ Internal ToDo (Yu):
-1. Provide more info about models.
-2. Please let us know what kind of spectra you have (line and/or continuum).
-This will determine the type of respsonse needed.
-3. Proofread/check content

 The tools needed to complete these challenges are demonstrated in the [511 imaging](https://github.com/cositools/cosipy/tree/main/docs/tutorials/image_deconvolution/511keV/ScAttBinning) and [511 spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/extended_source_fit) notebooks.

 **Data Files:** <br />